 In addition to researching and approaching individual brands, you can also check out one of several sponsorship platforms, as well.
 For example, if you have 5,000 subscribers or more, FameBit will help connect you with brands interested in working with YouTubers through their sponsorship platform.

-Four Important Sponsorship Tips for Vloggers
+4 Important YouTube Sponsorship Tips for Vloggers

 As you reach out and try to find sponsors for your YouTube channel, keep these tips in mind, as well: